Some results on Arakawa-Kaneko, Kaneko-Tsumura functions and related functions: Further discussion

-{\bf Acknowledgments.} The authors express their deepest gratitude to Professor Masanobu Kaneko for his valuable comments and encouragement.
-The first author is supported by the China Scholarship Council (No. 201806310063) and the Scientific Research Foundation for Scholars of Anhui Normal University.
+\end{re} {\bf Acknowledgments.} The authors express deepest gratitude to their supervisor Professor Masanobu Kaneko for his valuable comments and encouragement.
+The corresponding author Ce Xu is supported by the National Natural Science Foundation of China (Grant No. 12101008), the Natural Science Foundation of Anhui Province (Grant No. 2108085QA01) and the University Natural Science Research Project of Anhui Province (Grant No. KJ2020A0057).